IST718BigDataAnalytics/ProjectCode/README.md

 ### Instructions for Github

-Please push changes ONLY to your respective notebooks to avoid github conflicts in ipynb files
+Please push changes ONLY to your respective notebooks to avoid github conflicts in ipynb files For final code, please refer only to IST 718_ApurvaSpark_Final_Submit.ipynb

 ### How to compare two notebooks